neophob/wpc-emu/README.md

 - Emulate the Williams Pinball machine WPC-89 (6/91 - 10/91)
 - 2nd generation Williams WPC hardware called "WPC Dot Matrix" aka WPC DMD
 - Emulate game "Hurricane" - also "Gilligan's Island", "Terminator2" and "Party Zone"
+- It should be pretty easy to run "WPC Fliptronic" too, as there *seems* no software changes

 # State
 - it boots!